24dlong/cookiecutter-typescript-library/{{cookiecutter.project_slug}}/README.md

 This library uses:

 - TypeScript
-- Yarn Berry as the package manager
+- pnpm as the package manager
 - Vite as the bundling tool
 - Vitest for testing